Brewers vs. Dodgers Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Freddie Freeman, Christian Yelich and others in the Los Angeles Dodgers-Milwaukee Brewers matchup at Dodger Stadium on Wednesday at 10:10 PM ET.
+Player prop bet odds for Freddie Freeman, Christian Yelich and others are listed when the Los Angeles Dodgers host the Milwaukee Brewers at Dodger Stadium on Thursday at 10:10 PM ET.

 Bet on this matchup or its props with BetMGM!